An introductory video tutorial (export is SketchUp-specific, but the rest of the tutorial is generic):

 In particular, the windows should allow the outside light to enter

-- In the Materials tab, for each transparent material set its opacity to a value close to 0 (for example: for plain glass use opacity of 0.05).
+- In the Materials tab set the opacity of each transparent material to a value close to 0 (for example: for plain glass use opacity of 0.05).
+In order to change it you need to first unlock the imported opacity value.

 - Configure lights in the scene.